-An external client tries to log on to a server that is running Windows Server 2008 in a perimeter network (also known as DMZ, Demilitarized Zone, and Screened Subnet).
-When the server tries to authenticate the external client by using a read-only domain controller (RODC) in the perimeter network, the authentication fails.
+Authentication fails when an external client tries to log on to a Windows Server 2008 server by using a read-only domain controller in a perimeter network

 Note If the server is permitted to authenticate the external client by using an internal domain controller (DC), the authentication is successful.